MT-GoCode/VdebuggerFollowup/README.md

-# Minh's Command Log for reproducibility
+# Command Log for reproducibility

 ```
 # ORGANIZATION: